TAP Services(865) 919-6674

 Question 8 of 20

-9. How much of a correction factor is needed if the ambient temperature is 40°C?
+9. A correction factor must be applied if the ambient temperature is above ________.

 Question 9 of 20